A DUI involving Marijuana Can Require an Interlock

 A DUI conviction can result in revocations of a defendant’s driving privileges.
 Colorado law sets out the convictions that can result in a revocation at C.R.S.
 42-4-125.
 It is important to know the impact before you plead guilty.

 A defendant found to be driving under the influence of drugs will have their license revoked after conviction.
-Two or more convictions of DUI within five years will result in a loss of driving privileges as well.
+A second DUI within five years will result in a loss of driving privileges as well.

 The length of revocation will depend on the conviction and priors of a defendant.
 Even if a defendant’s driving privileges are revoked, it is possible to get a license through early reinstatement.